AminAliari/motion-blur/README.md

 ## How to build

-1. Install the Vulkan SDK and
+1. Install the Vulkan SDK.

 2. Run `PRE_BUILD.bat` to download Sponza's Art assets.